User Personas – Uncovering the Power of Personas

 This persona represents someone with a disability who needs a product that is accessible and inclusive.

-When creating personas, designers must remember that they should base them on research times they use certain apps rather than using them to make assumptions about users.
-Designers should create personas using data from surveys, customer interviews, and focus groups.
+When creating personas, designers must remember that they should base them on research times they use certain apps rather than using them to make user assumptions.
+Designers should develop personas using survey data, customer interviews, and focus groups.

 Additional Info